-Protective hairstyles can be a saving grace no matter the season—keeping hair free of the damage regular styling and manipulation induce and also freeing up your time by reducing the need for maintenance (read: some much-needed extra "me" time in the morning).
+Protective hairstyles can be a saving grace no matter the season.
+They keep your hair free of the damage regular styling and manipulation induces, and free up your time by reducing the need for maintenance (read: some much-needed extra "me" time in the morning).
+They also keep hair soft and retain growth.
 So whether your goal is to protect your hair while it grows out or simply cut back on the amount of time devoted to making it look 10/10, a protective hairstyle can be a saving grace.

-Here we've rounded up seven protective hairstyles for natural hair to add to your repertoire.
-Once done, these styles require little maintenance but come with a big payoff.
+Here are seven protective hairstyles for natural hair to add to your repertoire.
+Once done, these styles require little maintenance, but come with a big payoff.

 Box braids are one of the most popular protective hairstyles.
 Zoë Kravitz has worn them in long iterations in both her natural hair color and gorgeous platinum blonde.